Feldenkrais Method

 Important skills and characteristics

-As a practitioner, crucial skills include patience, good communication, interpersonal skills, and an in-depth comprehension of human movement.
+As a practitioner, meaningful skills include patience, good communication, interpersonal skills, and an in-depth comprehension of human movement.

 Continuing education and specialization